tilburgsciencehub/website/content/tutorials/reproducible-research/Stata-tutorial/Stata-tutorial.md

 ---
- tutorialtitle: "Stata and Its Applications"
+ title: "Stata and Its Applications"
  type: "Stata-Programming"
  title: "Stata and Its Applications"
  description: "Learn to code in Stata"